IllinoisWCS/mbti-board/README.md

 ## Step 4: Add your name to the board!

-Click on the index.html file in your forked repository, then click the pencil in the top right corner.
+Go to the data folder and go to the js file corresponding to your MBTI personality type in your forked repository.
+Then, click the pencil in the top right corner.
 This should allow you to edit the file.
-Find the card under your category, then add your name and graduation year between the previous person's &lt;br&gt; tag and the &lt;/p&gt; tag.
-Then, add a &lt;br&gt; tag to the end of your line.
-See the other cards for examples.
+Inside this file is a dictionary, formatted much like dictionaries in your favorite programming language.
+Add your name as a key and graduation year as a value.
+Feel free to add an emoji to your name too!
+Look at other people's entires in the files for examples.

 ## Step 5: Commit your changes